mohammadi-com/GetRemoteJobOffers/README.md

 # JobNavigator
 I created this guide out of my passion for the developer community.
-A star :glowing_star: on this repo would be greatly appreciated :smiling_face_with_open_hands:, as it motivates me to dedicate more time to it.
+A star 🌟 on this repo would be greatly appreciated 🤗, as it motivates me to dedicate more time to it.

 If you have any comments, ideas, or appreciation, please use the [discussions](https://github.com/mohammadi-com/JobNavigator/discussions) tab.
 Don't hesitate to **clone**, **fork**, and submit **pull requests**!